ITCMD/class-manager/README.md

+# CURRENTLY UNAVAILABLE DUE TO GITHUB UPLOAD ISSUES

 # class-manager
 ![img](https://i.imgur.com/ZMdGWQr.png)
 Class Manager for schools using Blackboard.
 Blackboard is a maze of buttons and slow on slow networks.
 This helps you get where you need to go faster.

 ## Setup
-**1.** Download [Class Manager.bat](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager.bat) and [Class Manager on top.exe](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager%20On%20Top.exe) and put them in the same folder.
+**1.** Download [Class Manager.bat](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager.bat) and [Manager on top.exe](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager%20On%20Top.exe) and put them in the same folder.
-   Note: If you have [AutoHotKey](https://www.autohotkey.com/) installed on your PC, you can use [Class Manager on top.ahk](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager%20On%20Top.ahk), the open source editable version.
+   Note: If you have [AutoHotKey](https://www.autohotkey.com/) installed on your PC, you can use [Manager on top.ahk](https://github.com/ITCMD/class-manager/blob/master/Class%20Manager%20On%20Top.ahk), the open source editable version.
 If you dont care about the manager file being on top, you can just download niether.

+**2.** Edit the Class Manager Batch file and

 **2.** Create a folder named `Classes` in the same directory.